-General Degree RequirementsSuccessful graduates of the USF Master of Science in Athletic Training program will have completed a course of study following the guidelines set forth by the Commission for Accreditation of Athletic Training Education, and have achieved the learning outcomes reflected in the Athletic Training Competencies.
+General Degree RequirementsSuccessful graduates of the USF Master of Science in Athletic Training program will have completed a course of study following the guidelines set forth by the Commission for Accreditation of Athletic Training Education.

 The curriculum is based on a medical model with the large portion of the didactic training in the first year with more time for clinical based education in the second year.
-The degree consists of 60 credit hours, all of which will be required.
-The degree will be a non-thesis option, but will require a capstone comprehensive assessment that will be completed in the last semester.
+The degree consists of 60 credit hours, all of which are required.
+The degree is a non-thesis option, but will require a capstone comprehensive assessment that will be completed in the last semester.

 |Year 1 - Summer|

 |ATR 5105C Athletic Training Techniques||3|